mpalash/aliakbarmehta/content-raw/museum-of-impossible-forms.md

 subtitle: ""
 layout: layouts/content.njk
 tags:
-  - curatorial project
+  - ongoing project
 pubdate: December 9, 2016 12:00 AM
 unlisted: "false"
 hero: /static/img/m-if-poster.jpg
 summary: >-
   I’m a co-founder of the **[Museum of Impossible Forms](https://museumofimpossibleforms.org/)** – an anti-racist, queer feminist cultural centre – located in Kontula, Helsinki.In 2018, I was appointed its co-Artistic Director along with Marianne Savallampi, for a period of two years, from 2019-2020.

   Together, we have been a team "responsible for managing M{if}’s multilingual library and its ongoing archive, as well as the overall programming – including curating workshops and events, making coffee, maintaining the space and its day-to-day functioning, liaising with invited artists and performers, offering technical and documentation support, as well as managing finances and accounts”.